iifl-logo

 Operational risks mainly relate to meeting customer expectations in terms of quality of service and maintaining a balance between the inventory of resorts and growth of customers.
 These assume significance given the long service duration of key products.
 As there are multiple choices of locations and seasons, there could be occasions where the first choice of holiday requested by the members may not be available, which may result in dissatisfaction.
 Another operational risk is inability to consistently attract, retain and motivate managerial talent and other skilled personnel, especially in a high growth industry with unique characteristics.
 Further, some of the Companys resorts are in remote areas and natural calamities such as earthquake, flood and landslide may affect the accessibility of the resort to members.

 The Company has invested significant resources in systems and processes to mitigate these risks.
 Customer satisfaction continues to be favourable and on an upward trend.
-Regarding room inventory, the Company will continue to be judicious in the use of different options — greenfield and PPP projects, acquisitions, expanding inventory at existing locations, long term leases and inventory arrangements — to meet the expectations of its customers and at the same time maintain a balance between demand and supply.
+Regarding room inventory, the Company will continue to be judicious in the use of different options — greenfield projects, acquisitions, expanding inventory at existing locations, long term leases and inventory arrangements — to meet the expectations of its customers and at the same time maintain a balance between demand and supply.
 Regarding talent management and retention, management believes that its HR practices enhance employee engagement and satisfaction to effectively mitigate this risk.
 The Company is alert to climate risks, including those from extreme weather events.
 At the same time, it believes that its focus on sustainability mitigates some of these risks by more thoughtful and efficient use of natural resources.

 Financial Risks

-The Companys business operations involve significant investments in building resorts.
+The Companys business operations involve significant investments in building and upgrading resorts.
 These expose it to risks in terms of timely and adequate availability of funds at competitive rates to finance its growth.
 Besides, it offers its customers schemes to finance the purchase of the vacation ownership and similar products, which exposes it to credit risks.
 The Company is, therefore, exposed to potential risk of non-payment or delayed payment of membership instalments and/or the annual subscription fee by members resulting in higher outstanding receivables.
 High inflation could potentially increase the cost of resort operations as well as its project and renovation related costs.
 The Company is also exposed to foreign exchange risks due to its overseas subsidiary companies and debts on their books.

-Currently, Mahindra Holidays has no long-term debt on a standalone basis and has a strong and stable capital structure to raise money for further expansion, if needed.
-The Companys focus on improving quality of sales by increasing down payments and lowering EMI tenures have been very effective in bringing down credit and repayment risks.
-Even so, it undertakes comprehensive assessment of the profile of its customers and carefully monitors its exposure to credit risk.
-Several improvements have also been implemented in receivables management and collections to reduce such risks.
-Regarding inflation, the Company has strong processes to mitigate these risks through a combination of cost saving measures such as centralised procurement of consumables and inputs for its projects.
-Suitable price increases have also been passed to the consumers in the form of F&B charges as well as membership fees.
+Regarding inflation, the Company has strong processes to mitigate these risks through a combination of cost savings measures such as centralised procurement of consumables and inputs for its projects.
+Suitable price increases are passed to the consumers in the form of F&B charges as well as membership fees.
 In respect of foreign currency debt, the underlying assets of its overseas subsidiary companies are also in the same currency, minimising the exposure to forex-related risks.
 HCR has also reduced its debt over the years.
-However, the risks of mark-to-market movements remain and the Company monitors the situation closely in this regard.
+However, the risks of mark-to-market movements remain, and the Company monitors the situation closely in this regard.

 Regulatory and Legal Risks